 In the next variation, I’m doing the opposite – keeping the last bar exactly like that of the original first riff, but make small alterations to the rhythm in the first 3 bars.

 In the last variation, the changes are not rhythmic but melodic, that is I change some notes, or the order of some notes, but keep the same rhythm.

 In this lesson I’ve shown you what a guitar riff is, how to create one, as well as explored the theme of motif and variation.

 The next step to learning how to write great guitar riffs is to start writing a lot of them while you keep working on your phrasing and technique to improve their quality.

-If you work on both the creative and the technical side of things, you’ll probably become a good riff creator sooner than you may think!
+If you work on both the creative and the technical side of things, you’ll probably become a good at guitar riffing sooner than you may think!

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.